-These assumed settlements patterns have been modified slightly since our previous valuation, resulting in an assumption of a slight speeding-up for mesothelioma claim and non-mesothelioma claim settlements.
+These assumed settlements patterns have been modified slightly for mesothelioma claims since our previous valuation, resulting in an assumption of a slight slowdown in mesothelioma claim settlements in the earlier period.

 For mesothelioma, we have adopted one pattern because analysis of the average time to settlement for each of the four age groups was not materially different to the overall average time to settlement.